Cane Corso Lifespan

 Life Stages

 The value of breed awareness is in knowing what to watch for, not in assuming every individual will follow the statistical average..
-Cane Corsos have particular requirements based on their large size, light shedding level, and genetic predispositions to hip dysplasia and bloat.
+Plan Cane Corsos care around a large body size, light shedding, and the breed's documented predisposition toward hip dysplasia and bloat.

 Senior Care